MicrosoftDocs/office-365-management-api/office-365-management-api/get-started-with-office-365-management-apis.md

 https://login.windows.net/common/oauth2/authorize?response_type=code&resource=https%3A%2F%2Fmanage.office.com&client_id=2d4d11a2-f814-46a7-890a-274a72a7309e&redirect_uri=http%3A%2F%2Fwww.mycompany.com%2Fmyapp%2F
 ```

-You can test the consent URL by pasting it into a browser and logging in using the credentials of an Office 365 admin for a tenant other than the tenant that you used to register the application.
+You can test the consent URL by pasting it into a browser and signing in using the credentials of an Office 365 admin for a tenant other than the tenant that you used to register the application.
 You will see the request to grant your application permission to use the Office Management APIs.

 ![Azure AD app added page](images/azure-ad-app-added-page.png)

-After clicking **Accept**, you will be redirected to the specified page, and there will be a code in the query string.
+After choosing **Accept**, you are redirected to the specified page, and there will be a code in the query string.

 For example: